Have the Ultimate Adult Scavenger Hunt

 For my birthday weekend we decided to do a full on scavenger hunt.
 We hadn’t done a proper one since we were in high school, but they’re wicked fun, especially when you’ve got a big group of people.
 With a solid group already planning to come out for my birthday it seemed like the perfect time to get one going.

 We couldn’t find a solid list on Pinterest or on Google (most of them were straight up lame) so we made our own we’re super excited to share with you.
+And this scavenger hunt has been such a hit that we’ve already made another one that you can do at home – check out our selfie scavenger hunt.

 There’s a couple different ways you can do a scavenger hunt.
 Some people like to set a specific route or arrange clues so one task leads to the next, but we think the best scavenger hunts provide options.
 We’ve set up a list that’s long enough for people to pick and choose the tasks they’d like to do, each with points associated – kind of like a choose your own adventure.
 This way every team has a different experience and isn’t forced to do anything they’re not up for.